PotenFYR-Studios/AuthCore/README.md

 - 🧍‍♂️ Optional spawn-locking until authentication
 - ⚙️ Configurable settings for timeout, kick messages, and more
 - 🔄 Support for cracked/premium account migration
-- 🔄 Live config reload with `/reloadauthCore`
+- 🔄 Live config reload with `/authcore reload`
 - 📦 Lightweight and dependency-free

 ---